 “His flow of humor was a sparkling spring gushing out of a rock – the flashing water had a somber background which made it all the brighter.”

 Lincoln used his story-telling and humor as a way to relieve the pressures of being president during the Civil War.
-Writes Treasury Secretary Hugh McCullough, “I then perceived that my estimate of him before his election was well grounded, and that he possessed even higher qualities than I had given him credit for; that he was a man of sound judgment, great singleness and tenacity of purpose, and extraordinary sagacity; that story-telling was to him a safety-valve, and that he indulged in it, not only for the pleasure it afforded him, but for a temporary relief from oppressing cares.”
+Writes Treasury Secretary Hugh McCullough, “I then perceived that my estimate of him before his election was well-grounded, and that he possessed even higher qualities than I had given him credit for; that he was a man of sound judgment, great singleness and tenacity of purpose, and extraordinary sagacity; that story-telling was to him a safety-valve, and that he indulged in it, not only for the pleasure it afforded him but for temporary relief from oppressing cares.”

 “In the role of a story-teller I regard Mr. Lincoln as without an equal,” recalled his law partner Herndon.
 “His power of mimicry and his manner of recital were unique.
 His countenance and all his features seemed to take part in the performance.
 As he neared the pith or point of the story every vestige of seriousness disappeared from his face.
 His gray eyes sparkled; a smile seemed to gather up, curtain-like, the corners of his mouth; his frame quivered with suppressed excitement; and when the nub of the story – as he called it – came, no one’s laugh was heartier than his.”

 There is so much more to Lincoln’s character, leadership, and personality than I can do justice to in this one post.
 If you find him to be a model for an exemplary life or would like to learn more about him, I encourage you to read the following books about Lincoln: